Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: Additional Experimental Results

 \subsection{Experiments Using the ROC-AUC Metric}

 The results evaluated using the ROC-AUC metric are presented in \Cref{tab:overall_results_roc_auc}.
-For all generation quality metrics except accuracy, we compute scores by thresholding the original continuous values to obtain discrete versions of the quality metrics.
-The thresholds were empirically determined as follows: 0.3 for Summ, 0.5 for QA, and 0.85 for MT.
+For all generation quality metrics, except accuracy, we compute scores by thresholding the original continuous values to obtain discrete versions of the quality metrics.
+The thresholds were empirically determined as follows: 0.5 for QA and Summ, and 0.85 for MT.

 We observe similar trends to those with the PRR metric.
-RAUQ significantly outperforms all other methods for summarization and MT tasks.
+RAUQ substantially outperforms all other methods for summarization and MT tasks.
 For QA, RAUQ is the best method for Llama-3.1 8B and Falcon-3 10B, while performing comparably to computationally intensive sampling-based approaches for other models.
-Overall, RAUQ achieves a 3.7\% improvement over the second-best method (MSP) across all evaluated models.
+Overall, RAUQ achieves a 0.6\% improvement over the second-best method (Perplexity) across all evaluated models.